SofijaErkin/basic-tool-mac/linux/ctags_and_taglist_for_vim_on_mac_or_linux.md

 ## install ctags and taglist

+On Debian

-On Debian, just use this to download and install the need `ctags`,
+Just use this to download and install the need `ctags`(`exuberant-ctags`),

     sudo apt install ctags

+and you will get:

+    Reading package lists...
+Done

+    Building dependency tree...
+Done

+    Reading state information...
+Done

+    Package ctags is a virtual package provided by:

+      universal-ctags 0+git20200824-1.1

+      exuberant-ctags 1:5.9~svn20110310-14

+    You should explicitly select one to install.

+    E: Package 'ctags' has no installation candidate

 ## refer